nethesis/nethserver-ibays/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_SharedFolder.rst

 ^^^^^^^

 Name
-    The name of the shared folder can only contain letters a letter.
+    The name of the shared folder.
+It can only contain lower case letters, numbers, dots, dashes and underscores.
 The maximum length of the name is 12 characters.

 Description
-    Optional field for a brief description of the shared folder .
+    Optional field for a brief description of the shared folder.

 Group owner
-    The group owner of the shared folder , only members of the group can access .
+    The owning group of the shared folder, only members of the group can access the folder.

 Allow writing to the group owner
     Allow write access to members of the owning group.